2019 NCAA Softball Tournament: Bracket, schedule, teams | NCAA.com

 Sunday, May 12 — Selection Show

-The official 64-team bracket will be revealed at 9 p.m.
+The official 64-team bracket was announced at 9 p.m.
 ET on ESPN2.
-Sixteen teams will be seeded as the top team in the field and will be placed at the 16 regional sites.
+Sixteen teams are seeded as the top team in the field and are placed at the 16 regional sites.

 Friday, May 17 to Sunday, May 19 — Regionals